Questionnaire construction: Question wording

 In general, the vocabulary of a question should be very simple and direct, and preferably under twenty words.
 Each question should be edited for readability and should avoid leading or loaded questions.
 If multiple questions are being used to measure one construct, some of the questions should be worded in the opposite direction to evade response bias.

 A respondent's answer to an open-ended question can be coded into a response scale afterwards, or analysed using more qualitative methods.
+Two studies demonstrate both the importance of question wording and the differential impact it can have on different subsets of citizens.
+The first study examined how the use of the terms "global warming" versus "climate change" influenced Americans' opinions about the world's changing environment.
+Another study also demonstrates the importance of question wording and how it affects subsets of respondents.